I have been a victim of buying a magnificent pair of leather boots only for them to be somewhat too small?

-Therefore, in this article, is a detailed guide on how I usually stretch my leather shoes and thereby ensure they are a perfect fit.
+Therefore, this article is a detailed guide on how I usually stretch my leather shoes and thereby ensure they are a perfect fit.

 1. Stuffing sock balls inside my shoes